Matatika/matatika-docs/content/data-sources/tap-solarvista/prerequisites.md

 2. Click on the three dots at the end of the name.
 3. In center of your screen the Solarvista collection will have opened.
 Click on the `Variables` tab just below the name.
 4. Set the `account` variable in Postman to your Solarvista `AccountId`.
-5. Set the `setupClientId` variable in postman to the `Client ID` supplied to you by the administator of your Solarvista API.
+5. Set the `setupClientId` variable in postman to the `Client ID` supplied to you by the administrator of your Solarvista API.
 6. In the tabs where you found `Variables`, click on `Authorization`.
 7. Scroll to the bottom of the `Authorization` tab and click `Get New Access Token`.
 8. A window will pop up, click through the options and select the account you with to generate this token for.